Laharah/deluge-uTorrentImport/README.md

 ![Screenshot](http://zippy.gfycat.com/LimpThreadbareAyeaye.gif)

 ### Changelog:
+#### v2.2.0:
+- Added an option for preserving the uTorrent added date
+- Added options for importing bandwidth settings for uTorrent torrents

 #### v2.1.3:
 - Added a Dialog to notify the user when the import is finished
 - Better error reporting for missing or corrupt resume.dat files.